elgw/deconwolf/doc/dw.md

 : disable FFTW3 planning.
 This means that FFTW3 uses the default plan for the given problem size.

+**\--no-inplace**
+: disable the use of in-place FFT transformations with fftw3.
+This will cause fftw3 to use more memory and is typically slower.
+This option is mostly for debugging.
+On some platforms it is expected that deconwolf will only work with this flag.

 **maxproj**
 : With *maxproj* as the first argument deconwolf will create max projections of all following tif files.
 Output will be prefixed with `max_`.